CristianDavideConte/universalSmoothScroll/README.md

 ----------- | -------
 `isXscrolling` | Returns true if a scroll-animation on the x-axis of the passed container is currently being performed by this API, false otherwise.
 `isYscrolling` | Returns true if a scroll-animation on the y-axis of the passed container is currently being performed by this API, false otherwise.
+`isScrolling` | Returns true if a scroll-animation on any axis of the passed container is currently being performed by this API, false otherwise.
 `getXStepLengthCalculator` | Returns the _xStepLengthCalculator function for the passed container.
 `getYStepLengthCalculator` | Returns the _yStepLengthCalculator function for the passed container.
 `getXStepLength` | Returns the value of _xStepLength.